Home » Why Do Rats Have Such A Bad Reputation?

 Leptospirosis

-According to Epidemiology and Infection, wild rats, particularly the Norway or brown rats (Rattus norvegicus) and black rats (Rattus rattus) are the main carriers of the leptospira bacteria.
+According to Epidemiology and Infection, wild rats, particularly Norway or brown rats (Rattus norvegicus) and black rats (Rattus rattus), are the main carriers of the leptospira bacteria.

 While rodents are asymptomatic carriers of the disease and will rarely fall sick themselves, humans can experience a wide range of symptoms when exposed to the bacteria.